 Exploded view of West End Sowar Prima

-The exploded view of a West End Sowar Prima here shows how the watch was assembled using a Taubert decagonal case.
+The exploded view of a West End Sowar Prima here shows how the watch was assembled using a Taubert Decagonal case.
 The movement, complete with dial and hands, is first dropped into the carrier ring and secured by the two case screws.
 The carrier ring is then inserted into the case from the back.
 The winding stem is then inserted through the stem tube, where the cork seal is already in place, and is secured into the movement by tightening the setting lever screw.

 With the movement and carrier ring in the case, the inner cover or cuvette then fits over the lower end of the carrier ring.
 The case back is then screwed into place and it contacts the small dimple in the centre of the cuvette, holding it, the carrier ring and the movement firmly in place.

-The case back has 10 flats, hence the name decagonal, which are gripped by the key used to tightening the back down onto a lead gasket.
+The case back has 10 flats, hence the name Decagonal, which are gripped by the key used to tightening the back down onto a lead gasket.
 The lead gasket is not shown in the picture, it is already installed in the main part of the case at the bottom of the threads that the case back screws into.

-The effectiveness of the Taubert decagonal case is shown by the fact that although this particular West End Watch Co. watch has had a fairly tough life, probably in India because the inner cover has the mark "CS(I)" for the Civil Service in India, the movement is as clean and crisp and bright as the day it left the factory.
+The effectiveness of the Taubert Decagonal case is shown by the fact that although this particular West End Watch Co. watch has had a fairly tough life, probably in India because the inner cover has the mark "CS(I)" for the Civil Service in India, the movement is as clean and crisp and bright as the day it left the factory.

-The West End Watch Co became thus one of the first company to use the Incabloc shock resisting system in their watches, and they used Taubert's waterproof watch case with the cork stem sealing and decagonal back from 1934 until 1954, when Taubert were no longer able to keep up with West End's demand, which by then had risen to more than 2,000 case per month.
+The West End Watch Co became thus one of the first company to use the Incabloc shock resisting system in their watches, and they used Taubert's waterproof Decagonal watch case with the cork stem sealing and screw back from 1934 until 1954, when Taubert were no longer able to keep up with West End's demand, which by then had risen to more than 2,000 case per month.